pbv-public/firestore-orm/README.md

 ```

 * Field names are serialized and stored in the database.
-  Avoid having fields with long verbose names, specially for nested ones.
+  Avoid having fields with long verbose names, especially for repeated values.
-* If you change the db schema, existing data isn't changed.
+* If you change the schema, existing data isn't changed.
   That includes docs with now missing field names.
 [Schema Enforcement](#schema-enforcement)

 Fields can be configured to be optional, immutable and/or have default values: